iherbllc/terraform-provider-paralus/README.md

         ```

 2. Go into the individual test case within your go file and highlight the func name
-3. Go to `Run and Debug` on the left and select `Launch a test function` from the top
+3. Go to the `Run and Debug` on the far left and select `Launch a test function` from the top (the green button)
-4. Look at the `DEBUG_CONSOLE` window to see the result
+4. Look at the `DEBUG CONSOLE` window to see the result

 #### All Tests